cakephp/docs/en/core-libraries/helpers/html.rst

 .. php:method::  para(string $class, string $text, array $options)

-    :param string $class: The classname for the paragraph.
+    :param string $class: The class name for the paragraph.
     :param string $text: The content inside the paragraph.
     :param array $options: An array of :term:`html attributes`.